 Is Bali safe for solo female travelers?

-Yes, Bali is widely considered a safe and popular destination for solo female travelers.
-The key is to take the same precautions you would in any other country, like not walking alone in unlit areas late at night and not leaving your drink unattended.
+Yes, Bali is widely considered a safe destination for solo female travelers.
+The key to personal safety is to take the same precautions you would in any other country, like not walking alone in unlit areas late at night and being aware of your surroundings.

 Is the local alcohol in Bali safe?